sillsdev/TheCombine/docs/user_guide/docs/goals.md

 !!! warning "Important"

     The find-and-replace operation makes changes to entries, not to the character inventory.
-It **cannot be undone!**